4 Tips For Writers To Buy Time And Earn Credibility

 With the bar set lower and the freelance market now global, writers who have a higher cost of living are competing for work with competent writers who may live in parts of the world where costs are lower.

-Add to this depressing marketplace the fact that buyers are shameless enough to solicit bids on anything from ghostwriting an academic thesis to making favorable reviews on sites from Amazon to Yelp.
+Add to this depressing marketplace the fact that buyers are shameless enough to solicit bids on anything from ghostwriting an academic thesis to making favorable reviews on sites from to Yelp.

 If you have to prostitute yourself to make a living, stop writing and move to Nevada or Canada where a less sedentary variation of this is legal.